suetarazi/suePortfolio/README.md

 1. Modify the Contents
 Estimated time: 2 hours
 Start time: 10:30 a.m.
-End time: 10:20 a.m.
+End time: 12:10 a.m.
-Actual Time Needed to Complete: 50 minutes
+Actual Time Needed to Complete: NOT DONE YET